vanessastad/Taxi-Reinforcement-Learning-on-a-graph/README.md

                 ani" at the end of the main.

-I developed this project with the help of two colleagues.
-If you need any help, contact us: vanessa.staderini@gmail.com tommaso3d@gmail.com
+If you want more information, contact us: vanessa.staderini@gmail.com tommaso3d@gmail.com
 95vittoriar@gmail.com